 Upgrading the AOD meant taking its case, and gearset, and changing just about everything else.
 Our Ford AODs are retrofit transmissions remade with aftermarket parts to fit any performance enthusiast’s needs.

 So, we do what we do best – we make it better, and create a transmission worthy of the Gearstar name and brand.
-For example: our level 4 big block-compatible AOD comes with a master overhaul kit with alto hardened kolene steels, a brand new reverse band, carbon fiber overdrive band, high-capacity 3-plate intermediate clutch, updated overdrive servo pins and piston, a 30,000 GVW cooler, and much more – including a much wider reverse drum with a mechanical diode.
+For example, our level 4 big block-compatible AOD comes with a master overhaul kit with alto-hardened kolene steels, a brand new reverse band, carbon fiber overdrive band, high-capacity 3-plate intermediate clutch, updated overdrive servo pins, and piston, a 30,000 GVW cooler, and much more – including a much wider reverse drum with a mechanical diode.
 All-in-all, that’s 700 hp with up to 600 ft/lbs torque.
-And per request, we’ll go even further in our modifications.
+As per request, we’ll go even further in our modifications.

 That’s just an example of one of our AOD transmissions.
 At Gearstar, we’ve got three separate builds, each one fine-tuned to make the most out of the old AOD and bring it into the modern era of performance.

-Fuel efficiency, worth the bang for your buck.
+Fuel efficient, it’s worth the bang for your buck.
 Performance, tuned specifically to keep you satisfied.
 World-class care and passion for power – qualities that Gearstar brings into every transmission.
-If these are the qualities you’re looking for, our line of performance AOD transmissions are just the right fit.
+If these are the qualities you’re looking for, our line of performance AOD transmissions is just the right fit.